-I rely heavily on setting ambitious monthly goals for myself and the people I work with.
-This post provides guidance on how to set and evaluate goals.
+This post provides guidance on how to set and evaluate goals in a work context.
 I recommend doing this on a monthly basis.
 Set aside 2-4 hours at the end of each month to go through the steps outlined below.
 Your manager should invest about 1 hour to give feedback.

 Why set goals?